DavidePorello/ML_bias_detection/Documentation.md

 ### K-fold and parallelization
 As indicated in the paper, the model predictions must be evaluated using K-fold, with K=10.
 Additionally, this process must be repeated multiple times, on the original dataset and the alternated one(s).
 Computing the model predictions is the most expensive task of the project, therefore we decided to parallelize it.
-The simplest approach is to create a thread for each dataset, and then create K threads for each fold.
+The simplest approach is to create a thread for each dataset, and then create K threads for each of the K folds.
 In each of these threads, the train and test sets are identified, the alternation function is computed on the test set (if needed), then the threads returns the mean and variance of the predictions inside a future.
 To compute the KL and draw the graph we don't need to return the entire prediction vector.

-Instead, we decided to create more refined solution, using a thread pool of N worker threads.
+Instead, we decided to create a more refined solution, using a thread pool of N worker threads.
 For each fold of each dataset, a new task is created and enqueued in the thread pool.
 This decreases the memory requirements of the program, especially when detecting the bias of a PBA with many categories, and it allows for a better control of the parallelization.
 If only 1 thread is created in the thread pool, the program is essentially sequential (plus a small overhead due the thread management), which allows us to measure the performance benefits of the parallelization.